 - Training in Year Three of Your PhD

 This series of seminars will train third year PhD students how to master the art of small room interviews, such as for viva voce and job interviews.
-These seminars build on the first two years’ worth of training to focus on intensive viva skills, interview skills, and job search skills.
-The seminars will also cover the theory and practice of academic CVs and how to search for an academic job are taught to better ensure post-graduation success.
+These seminars build on the first two years of training to focus on intensive viva skills, interview skills, and job search skills.
+The seminars will also cover the theory and practice of academic CVs and how to search for an academic job, to better ensure post-graduation success.
 In this year of training, each PhD student will get to try mock job interviews and practice viva voce techniques.

 How to Apply for PhD in Law

 We welcome research applications from motivated and passionate candidates in any area of legal expertise of the Law School.

 Here you will find a step-by-step guidance through the various phases of application process.
 Once you are ready, you can begin your online application here: https://www.abdn.ac.uk/pgap/login.php

 - Entry Requirements

 - A first or upper-second class Honours degree in law or a relevant discipline; or,